DiegoRGonzalez/sousshopper/proposal.md

 {% include image.html
             img="/img/ProjectProposal/SuperValueFlatbushProduce2.jpg"
             title="Produce Aisle"
-            caption="Figure 1: The produce aisle can be daunting at times. <br/> (Image by wikimedia user Jaskarn.dhatt) url="https://commons.wikimedia.org/wiki/File:SuperValueFlatbushProduce2.jpg" %}
+            caption="Figure 1: The produce aisle can be daunting at times. <br/> (Image by wikimedia user Jaskarn.dhatt)" url="https://commons.wikimedia.org/wiki/File:SuperValueFlatbushProduce2.jpg" %}

 Furthermore, in a place like our humble Williamstown, MA, many of the ingredients in recipes dreamed up by chefs in cities simply